Works updates

 Fir Building (previously named Building F)

-• Brickwork is continuing with just the fifth floor to complete.
+• Brickwork is now complete.

 Damson Building (previously named Building D)